-This program prepares students for employment in medical settings to assist the physician and/or health care provider.
-This degree program is designed to qualify medical assistants for supervisory and/or management roles
+Olympic College offers a two-year curriculum which prepares students for employment in medical settings to assist the physician and/or health care provider.
+This degree program is designed to qualify medical assistants for supervisory and/or management roles that require an Associate degree and to allow an opportunity for potential transfer for those who wish to continue their education at a four year institution.
+To earn this degreee, students must also successfully complete the Medical Assisting Certificate of Specialization.